JSpeedie/G2ME-legacy/README.md

 TheBestPlayer AGoodPlayer 3 2 28 3 2018
 ```

+This file is provided in this repo as `examples/example1`.
 Note the structure: `[p1name] [p2name] [p1score] [p2score] [day] [month] [year]`.
-Let's call this file `ExampleBracket`.
-Depending on how you want the data
+Depending on how you want the data calculated, you have several ways of
-calculated, you have several ways of continuing.
-For the example, let's assume
+continuing.
+For the example, let's assume you want RD adjustments for absence
-you want RD adjustments for absence (standard Glicko2 practice).
+(standard Glicko2 practice).

 ```
-$ G2ME -b ExampleBracket
+$ G2ME -b examples/example1
 ```

 The Glicko2 data is now stored in 4 files found in `.players/`...

 ```
 $ ls -1 .players/
-TheBestPlayer
+ABadPlayer
 AGoodPlayer
 AnOkayPlayer
-ABadPlayer
+TheBestPlayer
 ```

 ...along with some other data in `.data/`, but you shouldn't manually edit the